Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives: Applications

 Assume next both linear and nonlinear arcs are present, and let $T$ be an undirected connected component of linear arcs.
 As above, all $\pi_j-\pi_i$ values for $i,j\in T$ are uniquely determined.
 If there is a nonlinear arc $ij\in F$ with $i,j\in T$, then $x_{ij}=(\pi_j-\pi_i-d_{ij})/(2c_{ij})=\alpha$ is also uniquely determined.
 We can remove this edge by replacing $b_i$ by $b_i+\alpha$ and $b_j$ by $b_j-\alpha$.
 Hence we may assume that the components of linear arcs span no nonlinear arcs.

-Next, we can contract each such component $T$ to a single node $t$ by setting $b_t=\sum_{i\in T}b_i$ and modifying the $d_{ij}$ values on incident arcs appropriately.
+Next, we can contract each such component $T$ to a single node $t$ by setting $b_t=\sum_{i\in T}b_i$ and modifying the $d_{ij}$ values on incident arcs as follows.
+Let $t$ correspond to a fixed node in $T$, and consider an arc with $i\in T$, $j\notin T$.
+Let $\alpha$ denote the sum of $d_{ab}$ values on the $t-i$ path in $T$; let us add $\alpha$ to $d_{ij}$.
+Similarly for an arc $ij$ entering $T$ we must subtract the sum of the costs on the $t-j$ path from $d_{ij}$.
 A solution to the contracted problem can be easily extended to the original instance.

 For the rest, we can assume all arcs are nonlinear, that is, $c_{ij}>0$ for all $ij\in F$.
 Let $A$ be the node-arc incidence matrix of $F$: $A_{i,ij}=-1$, $A_{i,ji}=1$ for all $ij\in F$, and all other entries are 0.
 Let $C$ be the $|F|\times|F|$ diagonal matrix with $C_{ij,ij}=-2c_{ij}$. (\ref{sys:eq}) can be written in the form